What is the process for an autism assessment?

 While we do need to document that the characteristics or symptoms were present during the developmental period, we do not require parent input in order to make this determination.
 We work with adults who remember enough of their own childhood to provide sufficient developmental information.
 However, if you feel that additional input from a parent, sibling, or other who knew you well during your childhood, you may request the optional MAC:ASDA-OI (Marsh Assessment Collection: Autism Spectrum Disorder in Adults – Other Input.)
 We will upload it to the Client Portal for you to share with your parent, friend or family at your request.

-What is the cost for the assessments?
+What is the cost for assessment?

 What forms of payments do you accept?